rinaldo-rex/rinaldo-rex/README.md

 <details>
 	<summary>HTML5/CSS3</summary>
 	Modern HTML5 has added some pretty sweet semantic tags that people often fail to use.
 I'm a fan of separation of concerns, because that enables debugging a lot more cleaner and both HTML5 and CSS3 does a fantastic job of enabling that.
 	I love CSS3, with all the modern spec - Grid, Flex, and waiting for container queries. 😇 That will change the game.
 I am familiar with both Sass and PostCSS to enable cleaner and compatible CSS code across browsers, and versions.
 </details>

 <details>
-	<summary>JS (ES6)</summary>
+	<summary>JS</summary>
-	> What can be done in JS, will be done in JS
+	> "What can be done in JS, will be done in JS"

 I read this quote from a famous frontend dev, and in all honesty, this is true.
 ES6, and TS is enabling the modern web, and it will only evolve better in the coming years. * I'm just starting with JS,* and I'm really excited to build things for the web, and desktop.

 </details>